top of page

 International Ambassadors for the EKTG for eTechnology

-• Christiane Brockes, Zurich, Switzerland.
+• Christiane Brockes, Zurich, Switzerland

 In recent years the technological advances in medicine have resulted in new requirements and challenges in the doctor-patient-relationship.
 The roles of the patients and medical layers have been altered as technology has developed, as well as the provision of health information.
 The patient has evolved from being a passive and dependent acceptor regarding medical treatment to an active, well-informed and responsible participant in the health care system.
 Additionally, digital health assistants like health and fitness apps are trendy, self-tracking and telemedical consultations in combination with a certain play and fun factor can help to motivate the user to take control of their own health.
 Nonetheless the patient increasingly requires certain assistance for the creative and profitable utilisation of the often confusing amount of data and information that the apps provide.
 Medical professionals can support their patient to select and to evaluate the interesting and relevant data for themselves, to avoid danger for example in relation with the protection of data privacy.
 The digitalisation in healthiness can strongly increase the quality of living from citizens and patients.
 Therefore “eHealth - better education and understanding” is a big challenge in our society.
 It is a great pleasure for me to be an international ambassador of EKTG.